iaggocapitanio1/tag-watcher/README.md

 # TAG WATCHER

-WoodWorkProjectWatcher is a Python project designed to monitor and manage woodwork projects.
-The tool extracts data from predefined data sources, processes it, and sends payloads to a context broker.
+Tagger Watcher is a Python application that monitors a directory for changes and performs certain actions based on the changes detected.
+It is designed to be configurable through environment variables and provides logging functionality.

 ## Requirements

-- Python 3.9 or later.
+- Python 3.10 or later.

 ## Getting Started